ToolJet/ToolJet/docs/docs/widgets/bounded-box.md

+---
+id: bounded-box
+title: Bounded Box
+---

-Here is the updated formatted version based on your instructions:
+Here's the updated version with the requested changes:

 ---